datanav/docs/technical/powerofficego-hubspot.rst

 Powerofficego Customers to HubSpot Company
 ------------------------------------------
-Before any synchronization can take place, a link between a Powerofficego Customers and a HubSpot Company must be established.

-A new HubSpot Company will be created from a Powerofficego Customers if it is connected to a Powerofficego Quote that is synchronized into HubSpot.
+Every Powerofficego Customers will be synchronized with a HubSpot Company.

 Once a link between a Powerofficego Customers and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.